Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Your home’s exterior is a complete system where the roof, siding, and gutters all work together.
 Finding a contractor who can handle all of these components is a huge advantage.
 A company that offers a full suite of services, from residential roofing to siding and windows, can provide a more holistic approach to your project.
 This versatility simplifies the process for you, as you only need one point of contact.
 It also ensures a cohesive and seamless result, as the team understands how each element impacts the others, guaranteeing your home is both beautiful and properly protected from the elements.

-How to Vet a Roofing Company’s Reputation
+How to Vet Redmond Roofing Companies

 Choosing a roofing contractor is a big decision, and you want to feel confident you’re hiring a team that will do the job right.
 A little research upfront can save you from major headaches down the road.
 Think of it as doing your due diligence to protect your home, which is likely your biggest investment.
 A company’s reputation is built on years of consistent, high-quality work and happy customers.
 By looking at a few key areas, you can get a clear picture of the contractor you’re considering and make a choice you can stand behind.
 Let’s walk through the essential steps for checking out any potential roofer.

-Verify Their License and Insurance
+Always Check for a License and Insurance

 Before you even think about getting an estimate, make sure the company is properly licensed, bonded, and insured.
 This is the absolute baseline for any contractor you allow to work on your property.
 A valid license proves they meet Washington’s requirements to operate legally.
 Being bonded protects you financially if the contractor fails to complete the job or pay their suppliers.
 Most importantly, proper insurance (both liability and workers’ compensation) shields you from any responsibility if an accident happens on your property.
 Any professional company will be transparent and provide this information upon request.
 You can also verify a contractor’s license through the Washington State Department of Labor & Industries.

-Check Ratings and Certifications
+Look Up Their Ratings and Certifications

 Third-party validation is a powerful tool for gauging a company’s reliability.
 Look for high ratings from organizations like the Better Business Bureau (BBB).
 An A+ rating, for example, shows a company’s commitment to trustworthy practices and customer satisfaction.
 Beyond general business ratings, check for manufacturer certifications.
 Top material manufacturers, like DaVinci or James Hardie, offer special training and certification to contractors.
 This ensures they know how to install the products correctly, which is often necessary to validate the material warranty.
 A contractor who invests in these certifications is serious about their craft and providing top-tier residential roofing services.